Chester Mystery Plays

 The Chester Mystery Plays is a cycle of mystery plays originating in the city of Chester, England and dating back to at least the early part of the 15th century.
+They were banned during the reign of Elizabeth I for "Popery" by the Church of England.

-Origins and history
+Origin and history

-Biblical dramas were being performed across continental Europe in Latin as early as the 10th century.
-Originally dramatizing the visit of the shepherds to the birth of new-born Christ.
-Later priests of the Benedictbeuren in Bavaria combined costumes and content from the Old Testament with their Christmas plays.
+Biblical dramas were being performed in Latin across continental Europe as early as the 10th century dramatizing the events surrounding the birth of Christ.